July 23, 2018

 Rolling Down the Arizona EV Highway

-Widespread deployment of plug-in electric vehicles requires community readiness efforts in a number of critical areas, not the least of which is the development of charging infrastructure.
+Widespread deployment of plug-in electric vehicles (PEVs) requires community readiness efforts in a number of critical areas, not the least of which is the development of charging infrastructure.
 And on the open highway, charging must be convenient and quick.
-This was the motivation behind Arizona's "EV Highway," which took a major step forward with the recent installation of a DC fast-charge station in Picacho Peak, Arizona, about midway between Phoenix and Tucson in 2013.
+This was the motivation behind Arizona's "EV Highway," which took a major step forward with the installation of DC fast charging on Interstate 10 (I-10) between Phoenix and Tucson in 2013.

 Collaborating with industry partners, Tucson Clean Cities Coordinator Colleen Crowninshield put together a local working group, inviting representatives from all city and county governments in the Phoenix-Tucson area.
 Valley of the Sun Clean Cities Coordinator Bill Sheaffer was also among the group's participants.
 With Crowninshield and Sheaffer's help, the group identified charging station locations and the types of charging equipment needed.
 Soon, several stations began popping up in both the Phoenix and Tucson areas.
 The group also identified the need for charging along the I-10 corridor.
 As of June 2018, there is a DC fast charger at a shopping mall in Casa Grande, approximately 50 miles from Phoenix and 65 miles from Tucson.
 DC fast chargers provide 60 to 80 miles of range in about 20 minutes of charging.
 In addition, there are several Level 2 stations along the route.

 Crowninshield and Sheaffer engaged with charging network developers and original equipment manufacturers on this effort.
 "Nissan and other EV manufacturers were counting on having the corridor done so that prospective EV drivers could feel confident that they would be able to make the trip up I-10 and have quick charging along the route," Crowninshield said.